- The battery terminals are loose or corroded ("Weekly checks").

 Difficulty starting a cold engine

-- High idle valve not properly adjusted - diesel models.
+- High idle speed valve not adjusted correctly - diesel models.

-- Low compression in the engine cylinders (Section 1).
+- Low compression in engine cylinders (Section 1).

 Excessive noise in the starter when turned on

-- Broken starter gears or flywheel teeth (Sections 1 And 4A).
+- The starter gears or flywheel ring teeth are damaged (Sections 1 and 4A).

-- Loose or missing starter mounting bolts (Section 4A).
+- Starter mounting bolts are loose or missing (Section 4A).

-- Unequal or low compression in the engine cylinders (Section 1).
+- Uneven or low compression in engine cylinders (Section 1).

-- Different or low compression in the engine cylinders (Section 1).
+- Different or low compression in engine cylinders (Section 1).

 - Disconnected, leaking or kinked crankcase ventilation hoses (Section ZV).

-- Unequal or low compression in the engine cylinders (Section 1).
+- Uneven or low compression in engine cylinders (Section 1).

 - Fuel system damage (Section FOR).